Authorised marriage celebrants are required to ensure that the guests understand that the marriage ceremony is a legal one.

 “Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life.”;

 - Where, in the case of a person authorized under subsection 39(2) to solemnize marriages, the Minister is satisfied that the form of ceremony to be used by that person sufficiently states the nature and obligations of marriage, the Minister may, either by the instrument by which that person is so authorized or by a subsequent instrument, exempt that person from compliance with subsection (1) of this section.

-Your TCN Celebrant has been trained to ensure that your marriage ceremony includes the necessary components of a legal marriage as well as the personal elements that make your ceremony special for you and your guests
+Your Celebrant from The Celebrants Network has been trained to ensure that your marriage ceremony includes the necessary components of a legal marriage as well as the personal elements that make your ceremony special for you and your guests